Thomas Neville (died 1460): Later events

 Many years later, the chronicler John Warkworth, attempting to establish the reasons for Sir Robert Welles support of Warwick and Clarence in their rebellion against Edward IV, suggested that it was due to familial ties.
 The connection, supposedly, was Thomas Neville, in his capacity as a "short-lived" stepfather to Welles's wife.
 Hicks considered this a wholly inadequate explanation.
 Maud married again, to Sir Gervase Clifton.
 An unhappy marriage, it brought Clifton into conflict with powerful Yorkists such as Anthony Woodville and Humphrey Bourchier; he was beheaded after the Battle of Tewkesbury, also in rebellion against King Edward.
 She lived until 30 August 1497,—a "wealthy and formidable widow"—but her connection with the Nevilles seems to have ended with the death of Thomas.
-The Barony of Cromwell, which was entailed in the male line, could not be split between two female heirs, but Thomas's death at Wakefield effectively freed the crown to elevate the remaining heir, Bourchier, to the barony a month later.
+The Barony of Cromwell fell into abeyance between Maud and her sister Joan at their uncle's death.
+Thomas's death at Wakefield temporarily left Bourchier as the sole male representative of the heirs, and he was summoned to Parliament as Lord Cromwell a month later.